 Before Jesus came to Earth, He created the universe and the angels with His delegated creative function.
 As their Creator, Jesus walked among the angels and spent much time with them.
 He spoke to them on behalf of the Godhead.
 He taught the angels many things and explained the wonder of His creations.

 Jesus was also busy with the administration of the angels.
 It surprises some people to learn that the angels called Him Michael before humans called Him Jesus.
 Before coming to Earth, Jesus was called Michael, the archangel.
-(For a discussion on the identity of Michael, please see Chapters 1-3, "Who is Jesus?" in The Alpha and The Omega.
-If the book is unavailable to you, you may freely download these chapters at: https://www.wake-up.org/Alpha/Subjindex.htm)
+(For a discussion on the identity of Michael, please see Chapters 1-3, “Who is Jesus?” in Jesus: The Alpha and The Omega.

 It was after Lucifer and his followers were expelled from Heaven that Jesus created Earth.
 Jesus warned Adam and Eve about God’s wily foe, and Jesus also instructed Adam and Eve that they must not eat the fruit from The Tree of the Knowledge of Good and Evil.
 If they did, Jesus warned them that they would suffer the penalty for sin (death by execution) on the very day they sinned.
 (Genesis 2:17)